How Will the 2014 Mortgage Rules Affect Your Ability to Buy Catskills Real Estate in New York?

 All of this seems good for the consumer right?
 Here's the other good part about the new rules: they're not meant to prevent first-time home buyers from obtaining a mortgage.
 Mortgages with less than 20% down (even with 5% down) are still going to be available for those with a good credit score and debt to income ratio.
 Phew.
 Also there's no must-have credit score built in to the rules.

 For most people getting into a house isn't going to be much harder than it was a few years ago, but it might just be a little safer.
 Below is a full re-print of a flyer published by the Consumer Financial Protection Bureau that goes into much greater detail than I have here.
-But, if you have further questions you should feel free to get in touch with Liz Moeller at Ulster Savings Bank.
-I worked with Liz to get two out of my three mortgages, she's great.
+But, if you have further questions you should feel free to get in touch with Ulster Savings Bank.
+I worked with Ulster Sainvgs Bang to get two out of my three mortgages, they're great.

 What the new CFPB mortgage rules mean for families and homeowners.
 Mortgage rules Beginning in January 2014, some new CFPB rules will provide homeowners and consumers shopping for a home mortgage with new rights and greater protection from harmful practices.
 These rules should eliminate or sharply reduce the runarounds and painful surprises that hurt so many homeowners during and after the financial crisis.